 The brand claims you'll see results in just 24 hours, which is quite a weighted claim, but I can say with 100% sincerity that when I woke up the next morning, I was pretty shocked at the overall improved tone, texture, and clarity staring back at me in the mirror.
 With continued use, I felt my skin even looked a bit lifted and more taut, a welcomed result as I enter my 30s and fear the effects of skin degradation and gravity weighing on my once-supple skin.
 The most shocking change, however, was that the fine line running horizontally along the top of my forehead had diminished significantly, to the point where I had to step closer to the mirror and squint to confirm whether or not it was still there.

 My only gripe with the product is that the packaging isn't exactly sustainable and I wish it were all packaged in one bottle (Biopelle does, however, sell a variety of serums in 1-ounce containers.)
-The reason for this, the brand tells me, is more intuitive than just a marketing tactic: Each monodose ensures that the product is sterile and delivered in the most hygienic means possible, especially for those with compromised skin post-procedure.
+But as it turns out, the reason for this, the brand tells me, is more intuitive than just a marketing tactic: Each monodose ensures that the product is sterile and delivered in the most hygienic means possible, especially for those with compromised skin post-procedure.
 By squeezing the serum up into a swab, your fingers never have to actually touch your skin (so perhaps I should rethink my personal application tactic).
 Also, while it's quite expensive and certainly a privilege to be able to use, considering its incredible results and the clinical studies behind it, I can justify forking over more money than I normally would, especially because the investment is dramatically changing the state of my skin before my eyes.